We've been Canberra's law firm for 44 years

 Button

-EARLIER this month, KJB Law and fellow Canberra firm Arch Capital collaborated on a special superannuation workshop designed exclusively for a small group of interested women.
-It was open to anyone who wished to register and it was free.
+IN NOVEMBER last year, KJB Law and fellow Canberra firm Arch Capital collaborated on a special superannuation workshop designed exclusively for a small group of interested women.

 "